 For example, Deutsche Bank is currently developing a new generation of its own platform for the financial supply chain that uses key "trigger points" to initiate offers of financial and bespoke risk-mitigation services.
 Additionally, a new streamlined legal FSC documentation will be introduced covering both supplier financing and account receivable financing programmes.
-This documentation has built in a modular structure and can be customised based on client's needs and applicable jurisdictions.
-It's another milestone towards implementing comprehensive international cash and trade solutions efficiently.
+This documentation has built in a modular structure and can be customised on client's needs and applicable jurisdictions.
+It's another milestone toward implementing comprehensive international cash and trade solutions efficiently.

-Size and scale remain key to this business.
-Deutsche Bank is one of the few top-tier global transaction banking providers that have the capacity to invest in new systems which can service clients' global trade needs and generate sufficient economies of scale.
-This then allows the Bank to offer these products and solutions to clients at a competitive price.
+Size and scale remain key to this business, allowing providers to invest in new systems which can service clients' global trade needs and to generate sufficient economies of scale so that they can offer these products and solutions to clients at a competitive price.